SModelS/smodels/docs/manual/source/RunningSModelS.rst

    |theory predictions| and the :ref:`missing topologies <topCoverage>`.
 The output follows a SLHA-type
    format and contains a summary of the most constraining results and the missed topologies.

+In addition, when running over multiple files, a simple text output (summary.txt) is generated with basic information about the results for each input file.
 A detailed explanation of the information contained in each type of output is given in :ref:`SModels Output <outputDescription>`.